 There are a variety of technologies for measuring temperature, converting temperature and displaying results, each with its own advantages and disadvantages.
 Temperature sensors play a fundamental role in monitoring and controlling temperature controlof heating, reheating or cooling in industrial systems.

-The most common types of temperature sensor include thermocouples (type K, J, etc.), RTDs (Resistance Temperature Detector) such as PT100 or PT1000, and thermistors (NTC).
+The most common types of temperature sensors include thermocouples (type K, J, etc.), RTD (Resistance Temperature Detector) sensors such as PT100 or PT1000, and thermistors (NTC).

 Resistance thermometers, also known as RTDs or resistance temperature detectors, are one of the most popular types of temperature sensor.
 They are used in a wide range of industries and applications, from the food industry to chemical plants.
 RTDs are made from materials with high electrical resistance, such as platinum, copper or nickel.
 RTD material resistance changes with temperature, so RTD resistance can be used to calculate temperature.